Consortium for Christian–Muslim Dialogue

 Duquesne’s Consortium for Christian–Muslim Dialogue (CCMD) was commissioned by the Dean of Liberal Arts in 2009 to promote healthy and peaceful Christian–Muslim relations in both the United States and Africa.
 The Consortium consists of faculty from several schools within the University, each sharing the resources of his or her discipline in order that the group may explore the social, cultural, economic, philosophical, historical, political, and religious roots of and solutions to inter-religious conflicts.

 In accord with Duquesne’s mission, we seek to work with academic, religious, and social institutions here and abroad to end inter-religious conflicts.
-Both single-handedly and collaborating with University offices, departments, and centers and with outside entities, CCMD has organized well received lectures, workshops, and symposia.
+Both single-handedly and collaborating with University offices, departments, and centers and with outside entities, CCMD has organized well received lectures, workshops, and symposia, as described in our brochure.

 Inter-religious Thanksgiving Dinner 2018: